srindog/airtable-sign-up-sheet-rankings-by-location/README.md

-## airtable-rankings-chart
+## airtable-sign-up-sheet-rankings

-Connects to an airtable sign up sheet, displays rankings on which nyc neighborhood has the most sign ups
+Experiment: Connects to an airtable sign up sheet, displays rankings on which nyc neighborhood has the most sign ups

 ## Running